Developing a comprehensive safety and risk management plan for your church starts with assessing the risks in each key area of ministry.

 Use available resources.
 “Remember that you don't have to reinvent the wheel,” Brabham said.
 “There are many places to find help with risk management strategies.”
 He picked up ideas from reading church-oriented magazines, talking with other church business administrators, and conferring with his insurer's risk control experts.

-At Brookside Church in Fort Wayne, Indiana, Executive Pastor Rocky Rocholl found that his membership in the National Association of Church Business Administrators was a valuable source of information about risk management.
+When he served as executive pastor at Brookside Church in Fort Wayne, Indiana, Rocky Rocholl found that his membership in the National Association of Church Business Administrators was a valuable source of information about risk management.
 He also found help within his congregation.
-“We've been fortunate in having a number of insurance professionals among our members, and we've tapped their knowledge in identifying risks and finding ways to address them,” he said.
+“We have been fortunate in having a number of insurance professionals among our members, and we've tapped their knowledge in identifying risks and finding ways to address them,” he said.
 “Risk management has been in our DNA from the start.”

-The rollout of a new plan may upset some church members.
-When Parkway Baptist introduced extensive new screening policies for childcare and youth workers, some longtime volunteers questioned whether the policies went too far.
+The roll-out of a new plan may upset some church members.
+When Parkway Baptist introduced extensive new screening policies for childcare and youth workers several years ago, some longtime volunteers questioned whether the policies went too far.
 Brabham explained that the policies were developed with one thing in mind—protecting the church's children.
 He reminded volunteers that screening them would allow the church to stand behind each of them with full confidence, and he said the grumbling slowly gave way to understanding.